Menu

 The Garden Cinema View:

-So strong is the drama, with its delightful surprises at every corner, that the genius of cinematographer Giorgos Karavelas and editor Réka Lemhényi only reveals itself on second viewing.
+The story is so engaging that the genius work of cinematographer Giorgos Karavelas and editor Réka Lemhényi only becomes apparent on a second viewing.
 This is cinema at its purest - screenplay, music, acting, and editing as a single instrument, perfectly tuned.

-Filmed on a Greek island with an all-Greek cast (and eight real-life Hungarian chickens) and featuring Greek music throughout, this is a Hungarian-Greek co-production born of necessity.
-Enfant terrible György Pálfi (Hukkle, Taxidermia) has said that Viktor Orbán's production restrictions forced him to move out of Hungary and think outside the box in order to keep creating.
+Featuring an all-Greek cast (and eight real-life Hungarian chickens) and featuring Greek music throughout, this is a Hungarian-Greek co-production born our of necessity.
+Enfant terrible György Pálfi (Hukkle, Taxidermia) has said that Viktor Orbán's production restrictions forced him to leave Hungary and think outside the box in order to continue creating.
 We couldn't be happier that he did.

 Book Tickets